HOME MEDICINE CABINET FOR CAREGIVERS

 The real value is not “more features” but less friction

-• less rewriting before appointments,
+• less manual rewriting before appointments,

 That is why even a modest digital setup can outperform the most ambitious paper list nobody updates.